dipinganeshgit/LockedMe/README.md

 # LockedMe
-Locked Me SimpliLearn Course 1 Project where teh user will be having option to add new files, delete them, search them and list them in ascending order based on the file name.
+Locked Me SimpliLearn Course 1 Project where the user will be having option to add new files, delete them, search them and list them in ascending order based on the file name.

 ## Prerequisites